 Each puppy is an individual; if sights and sounds frighten it, modify the environment accordingly.
 Go by a pet supermarket and purchase a loose-fitting light-colored nylon collar.
 Purchase it a few sizes too large and punch more holes with a heated nail or soldering iron.
 Use an indelible marker to write your telephone number on the collar - do it right now, before you forget !
 You can take your puppy for short car rides and let it observe the scenery.
-You can splurge on some puppy toys at the pet shop.
+You can splurge on some puppy-safe toys.

 Don't expect your puppy to come at first when you call its name.
-This may take a few weeks.
+That may take a few weeks.
 Don't worry about its short attention span - its normal.
-If the puppy falls asleep in the middle of an activity, that is normal also.
-Don't become upset at broken heirlooms or unwanted presents on the carpet.
+If the puppy falls asleep in the middle of an activity, that is also normal.
+Try not to become upset at broken heirlooms or unwanted presents on the carpet.
 The fault was yours in not removing breakable items or getting the pup out the door fast enough.

-Remember that bowel control often doesn't occur fully in young puppies.
+Remember that bowel and bladder control is not fully developed in young puppies.
 Pet and touch your pup a lot during this period an do not scold it for errors.
 Instead, praise it when it does well, stroke it and give it its favorite doggy treat.